amplication/plugins/plugins/aws-secrets-manager/README.md

 - `<secret_path>:<secret_name>` - This format specifies that a single secret named `secret_name` needs to be loaded from the `secret_path` path [applies to both fetch mode].
 - `<secret_path>` - This format specifies that all the secrets that are in the `secret_path` needs to be loaded [only applies to `STARTUP` fetch mode].

+## Usage

+To use this plugin:

+1. Enable the plugin in your Amplication app.
+2. Make sure to [setup your credentials](https://docs.aws.amazon.com/sdkref/latest/guide/creds-config-files.html) locally that will be used to fetch the secrets.

+This plugin will override your default implementation for `SecretsManagerService` to use the secrets from AWS Secrets Manager

 ## Scripts

 ### `build`